putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 }
 ```

 Good, now the team knows what types the function needs.
-Doesn't quite prevent runtime errors from happening but at least, hey, it's something.
+It doesn't quite prevent runtime errors from happening but at least, hey, it's something.

 ### Going all the way in dynamic typing